esandri/unodestore/README.md

     $ npm test unodestore

 *testing require `nodeunit`*
 You have to create the user/password/database for mysql and the user/password for couchdb.
-The put the right values into test.complete.js
+Then put the right values into test.complete.js